Things to Do in Palmer, AK

 Go with the best, along the Susitna drainage rivers.
 Andy and his team share their experience and local expertise, providing an enjoyable day on the river.

-It makes sense for a lot of our visitors to stay with us and take a day trip or two into Anchorage for the museums and shopping, since Anchorage accommodations can be a lot more expensive.
+Because we offer better lodging rates without the hubbub of a big city, it makes sense for a lot of our visitors to stay with us and take a day trip or two into Anchorage for the museums and shopping.
 We recommend the Anchorage Museum and the Alaska Native Heritage Center.
 You can visit just one, or get a combo ticket for both for $29.95.

 Talkeetna makes a great day-trip from Alaska Garden Gate B&B, with an easy 1 ¼ hour drive to get there.
 This fun, walkable town has oodles of Alaska charm and eccentric characters.
 Many good restaurants for lunch or dinner.
 Check out the National Parks headquarters where climbers get their permits, the Fairview Inn bar, The Roadhouse for awesome cinnamon rolls and meals, and shops featuring art and artisans that celebrate The Great One (Denali).